chongshengzhang/Multi_Imbalance/README.md

 # Multi_Imbalance
 Our implementations of the Multi-class Imbalance learning algorithms (for the KBS paper)

-The main contributor of these implementations is Ms. Jingjun Bi.
+# The main contributor of these implementations is Ms. Jingjun Bi.
+# The users should run these codes in the Windows Operating Systems.
+If you run the codes with Mac OSx, there will be problems with the LibSVM software package we have included.
+Thus we suggest the readers to use the Windows OS.

-Before running the program, add the folder 'test' and all subfolders to the path.
+Before running the program, please add the folder 'test' and all subfolders to the path.

+(1).
 The folder 'codeBoost' contains 5 Boosting methods：AdaBoost.M1, AdaC2.M1, SAMME, AdaBoost.NC, PIBoost

+(2).
 The folder 'codeDOVO' contains algorithm DOVO

+(3).
 The folder 'codeHDDT' contains 3 methods: MC-HDDT, HDDT+ECOC, HDDT+OVA

+(4).
 The folder 'codeimECOC' contains 3 methods: imECOC+sparse, imECOC+dense, imECOC+OVA

+(5).
 The folder 'codeMultiIM' contains 4 methods: Multi-IM+OVO, Multi-IM+A&O, Multi-IM+OAHO, Multi-IM+OVA

+(6).
 The folder 'codeDECOC' contains algorithm DECOC

+(7).
 The folder 'codeFuzzyImb' contains algorithm IFROWANN+ECOC

-A total of 18 algorithms
+A total of 18 algorithms.

 The folder 'data' is the experimental datasets, and each experiment is carried out using 5-fold cross validation